Chad-Sorensen/CrevoResources/Drivetrains.md

 **Boat Drive**
 Well untested in the frc environment, this drive train consists of a propeler and a rudder which will propel and manuver the robot through the water.
 Even though no game so far has required this drive train, we will be ready when one does.

+**Jet Ski Drive**
+Similar to Boat drive but is much faster, more manueverable and much lighter